packbackbooks/engineering-docs/careers/technical-engineer.md

 * Backlog or code quality ownership for one or more domains
 * Recognize impediments to our efficiency as a team ("technical debt"); propose and implement solutions
-* Plan and manage projects (DRI) on the scale of a trimester
+* Plan and manage large projects (measured in months)
 * Identify risks in code, features, and design, and communicate these to the appropriate parties early in the design process
 * Anticipate problems across our codebase and proactively address
 * Provide mentorship to Software Engineers to help them grow in their technical responsibilities